BuildingSMART International is organised in Regional Chapters - each representing a country or group of countries acting together.

 - Contribute towards the cost of key developments and maintenance of the IFC Model that have to be achieved centrally

 - Provide services and organise projects.

-For information on how to form a regional alliance follow this link.
+For information on how to form a regional chapter follow this link.